aantia/oresystem/readme.md

 Credits:
-itamarcu, for the dice roller https://github.com/itamarcu/one-roll-engine Matt Smith @Asacolips for the Boilerplate template https://gitlab.com/asacolips-projects/foundry-mods/boilerplate aantia for the rest of the system
+itamarcu, for the dice roller https://github.com/itamarcu/one-roll-engine The team behind the Vampire 5th edition sheet for the health boxes https://github.com/Rayji96/foundry-V5 Matt Smith @Asacolips for the Boilerplate template https://gitlab.com/asacolips-projects/foundry-mods/boilerplate aantia for the rest of the system
 Greg Stolze for the ORE itself.